 Finding a dedicated space in your kitchen for a built-in wine refrigerator is becoming an increasingly popular option for wine lovers.
 Built-in wine coolers are discreet, stylish and look as if they're merely part of the overall décor, just like any other modern kitchen appliance.
 The one big difference with built-in coolers as opposed to the freestanding models profiled above is that they use compressor technology, rather than thermoelectric, so that they don't need air-flow space around them and can be set flush into the available space, just like a standard refrigerator.

-By far, the best reviews we saw for a built-in wine cooler were for the NewAir 46 Bottle Wine Cooler (Est. $900).
+The NewAir 46 Bottle Wine Cooler (Est. $900) receives largely positive reviews.
 Its 46-bottle capacity is large enough for all but the most avid collector of vino, and it gets raves for its attractive appearance -- a stainless steel/black design with wood shelves.
 The shelves pull out for convenience and are adjustable for different-sized bottles.

 The dual-zone NewAir has two temperature compartments to store white and red wines separately.
 The temperature range in both compartments is 40 to 64 degrees, so can be used for either type of wine.
 Owners praise the NewAir's performance, saying it holds the set temperature very well and there is no crossover between zones.